pigroai/chatgpt-retrieval-plugin/README.md

 #### AnalyticDB

 [AnalyticDB](https://www.alibabacloud.com/help/en/analyticdb-for-postgresql/latest/product-introduction-overview) is a distributed cloud-native vector database designed for storing documents and vector embeddings.
 It is fully compatible with PostgreSQL syntax and managed by Alibaba Cloud.
 AnalyticDB offers a powerful vector compute engine, processing billions of data vectors and providing features such as indexing algorithms, structured and unstructured data capabilities, real-time updates, distance metrics, scalar filtering, and time travel searches.
 For detailed setup instructions, refer to [`/docs/providers/analyticdb/setup.md`](/docs/providers/analyticdb/setup.md).

+#### Pigro

+[Pigro](https://openai.pigro.ai) is a managed API solution for AI enterprise search.
+It offers a wide range of features, including native support for Office-like files and PDFs, advanced text chunking based on semantics and document structure, document expansion techniques based on generative AI, hybrid search, and multi-language.
+Pigro has been built from scratch to provide clear-cut answers, the precise portion of a document that answers the user's query.
+This type of output is exactly what ChatGPT expects.
+For detailed setup instructions, refer to [`/docs/providers/pigro/setup.md`](/docs/providers/pigro/setup.md).

 ### Running the API locally